clemsonciti/rcde_workshops/intro_picotte/07-batch.md

 # Running a batch job

 Interactive jobs are great if you need to do something quick, or perhaps visualize some data.
 If you have some code which runs for seven hours, interactive jobs are not a great idea.
 Please keep in mind that an interactive job gets killed if you close the SSH connection.
-So for example, you connect to Palmetto from your laptop, start an interactive job, but then your laptop runs out of battery power and you can't find your charger.
+So for example, you connect to Picotte from your laptop, start an interactive job, but then your laptop runs out of battery power and you can't find your charger.
 SSH client quits, and your interactive job is killed.

-If you have some truly serious, multi-hour computation project (and that's what Palmetto is really good for), a better idea is to run it on the background.
+If you have some truly serious, multi-hour computation project (and that's what Picotte is really good for), a better idea is to run it on the background.
 This is called a *batch job*.
 You submit it in a fashion which is conceptually similar to an interactive job, but then it runs on the compute node on the background until it's over.
 If it needs to take two days, it takes two days.
 You can quit the SSH client or close your laptop, it won't affect the batch job.

-To submit a batch job, we usually create a separate file called a *PBS script*.
+To submit a batch job, we usually create a separate file called a *Slurm script*.
 This file asks the scheduler for specific resources, and then specifies the actions that will be done once we get on a compute node.

 Let us go through an example.
 We will use batch mode to create a small random matrix with normally-distributed values.
-We will create two scripts: an R script which does the computation, and a PBS script which will execute the R script on a compute node in batch mode.
+We will create two scripts: an R script which does the computation, and a Slurm script which will execute the R script on a compute node in batch mode.

-Palmetto has a simple text editor which is called `nano`.
+Picotte has a simple text editor which is called `nano`.
 It doesn't offer any fancy formatting, but it suffices for ceating and editing simple texts.
 Let's go to our home directory and create the R script:

 ```bash
 cd